zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Danny: I think it’s just grandstanding and Schirru is being made a sacrificial lamb.

-Carol: You can believe what you like, but I think i t’s great that the district attorney is taking a stand.
+Carol: You can believe what you like, but I think it’s great that the district attorney is taking a stand.

 Danny: Yes, but he seems to be doing it at the expe nse of real justice.